Follow-up actions

 Estimation of the probability density function of bird positions at sea, area by area.

-Geo-referenced maps
+Georeferenced maps

-Presenting the routes of equipped birds.
+Presenting the journeys of equipped birds.

 A database